aws-samples/aws-blog-automate-iam-role-deletion/README.md

-# How to centralize findings and automate deletion for unused IAM role

 Proactively detecting and responding to unused IAM roles will help you prevent unauthorized entities to leverage it to get access to your AWS resources.
 You can build automation to enforce this process and periodically check IAM resources then take actions to delete unused IAM roles in an AWS Account.
 This blog post gives an example solution of how you can leverage Tags and AWS Serverless technologies to create such an automation.
 Follow blog post “How to centralize findings and automate deletion for unused IAM role” for more details.